skimpa/hacking/README.md

 I am totally interested in hacking, and do this as a hobby.

-My current goal is to learn about low level packet construction, Network programming, to advance in 'C', and to build a BOTNET.
-To advance my global understanding of computers, networks and coding.
+My current goal is to gain a thorough understanding of TCP/IP and to advance my global understanding of Computers, Networks and Coding.

 					#######################